 The first thing that came to my mind before migrating my blog from Medium to Hugo was the export and import of content (posts).
 Medium supports export of content in HTML only (sigh).
 When you export your content from Medium, you get HTML files for everything — posts (stories), people and tags you are following, highlights, etc. etc.

 See the image above, that’s what I got when I exported my Medium content through the settings page.
 Each of those directories has HTML files in it.
 I was really surprised that in this world of web2 (almost web3) when the primary ways of data exchange are JSON, YAML, XML, etc., why on Earth is Medium exporting content in HTML.
 Anyway, drama aside, my issue was that the exported data was in HTML and the import was needed in markdown.

 So, I built a tool to convert exported HTML Medium posts/stories into Jekyll/Hugo compatible markdown.

-medium-2-md (yeah, that’s what I’m calling it) is a simple CLI tool which takes a directory containing Medium posts’ HTML files (or a single post URL) and converts them into markdown.
-Not only that, but it also adds a rich front matter to these converted markdown files so that they can be directly used in Jekyll or Hugo.
+medium-2-md (yeah, that’s what I’m calling it) is a simple CLI tool which takes a directory containing Medium posts' HTML files and converts them into markdown.
+Not only that, but it downloads images and also adds a rich front matter to these converted markdown files so that they can be directly used in Jekyll or Hugo.